 I recommend a total of two.
 One for each foot.

 Wear them on the plane and save packing space.
-There are no “dress up” nights on our trips (this ain’t a cruise, baby!).
+There are no “dress up” nights on our trips (a study-tour ain’t a cruise, baby!).
 Remember, the goal here is to live light.

 . . .
 Wait.
 Throw in a pair of really cheap water shoes (or jelly shoes or Crocs) if you plan on walking through Hezekiah’s Tunnel in Jerusalem or swimming in the Dead Sea.
 (Note: you cannot go through the Tunnel barefoot.)